aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-file-manipulation/open-dwfx-file/_index.md

 ---
-title: Convert DWFX to PDF with Aspose.CAD for Java
+title: How to Convert DWFX to PDF Using Aspose.CAD for Java
 linktitle: Open DWFX File
 second_title: Aspose.CAD Java API
 description: Learn how to convert DWFX to PDF and save CAD as PDF using Aspose.CAD for Java.
 Quick guide to open DWFX files and generate PDFs.